Santander to reduce bank branch opening hours

 There will be no branch closures as part of the changes, Santander said, adding that all of its 450 sites will remain open every weekday.

-There will be also be no change in the number of branches open on a Saturday, with 87% sites operating from 9.30am to 12.30pm.
+There will also be no change in the number of branches open on a Saturday, with 87 per cent sites operating from 9.30 am to 12.30 pm.

 The bank said the changes reflect a thorough review of when customers use its branches.